-- 1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally. - 2) There is a small amount of spandrel panels under windows.
+1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally.
 Each flat has a balcony accessed from the living room.
 These are of concrete construction with a steel balustrade and are vertically aligned.

-3) Individual flat windows are UPVC double glazed window frames.
-Windows in the common area stairwell have spandrel panels.
-The windows in the communal staircase area are single glazed UPVC window frames with openable lights.
-4) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.
+Individual flat windows are UPVC double glazed window frames.
+Some window frames are fitted with spandrel panels.
+The windows in the communal staircase area are UPVC window frames with openable vents or small trickle vents.

+3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front door is timber, the rear is aluminium.

-5) Each flat has a balcony accessed from the living room.
+4) Each flat has a balcony accessed from the living room.
 These are of concrete construction with a steel balustrade and are vertically aligned.